Skillet seared chicken breasts are covered in a jalapeño cheddar sauce for an easy, flavorful dinner that's great for a weeknight or for company!

-I also made some queso dip with diced jalapeños mixed in to eat as an appetizer with some chips.
+I also made my 10-minute jalapeño cream cheese dip to eat as an appetizer with some chips.
 Cause melty cheese and a spicy kick is a sure-fire hit!

-And here, I’ve added some chicken to make it a quick and easy main course chicken jalapeño dish that’s got just a hint of spice and loads of creamy, cheesy sauce to coat every slice of perfectly cooked chicken.
-Flavor central!
+And here, I’ve added some chicken to make a quick and easy main course chicken jalapeño dish that’s got just a hint of spice and loads of creamy, cheesy sauce to coat every slice of perfectly cooked chicken.

 Either way, I’ll be putting this chicken jalapeño skillet supper on the weekly menu and not complaining one bit.

-So whether you grow your jalapeño peppers, pick them up from a farmers market or snag a few at the grocery store, I hope you give this chicken dinner a try.
+So whether you grow your jalapeño peppers, pick them up from a farmers market or snag a few at the grocery store, I hope you give this cheesy chicken jalapeño dinner a try.

 It’s creamy, comforting, completely full of flavor and sure to be a hit.